-While the project will require substantial clearing of the currently heavily-forested 63-acre site, the project will, in accordance with Union City tree preservation requirements, retain 11,800 diameter inches of trees on-site and plant 753 trees and 2,200 saplings off-site which is supportive of regional environmental policies.
+While the project will require substantial clearing of the currently heavily-forested 68-acre site, the project will, in accordance with Union City tree preservation requirements, retain a number of trees on-site and plant others off-site which is supportive of regional environmental policies.
+It is strongly recommended that the number of trees removed be replaced one for one by trees planted elsewhere on the site or in Union City.
 Care should be taken in planting the replacement trees to maximize carbon sequestration and climate change/heat island mitigation.

 The Atlanta Region's Plan strongly encourages the use of green infrastructure and/or low-impact design, e.g., pervious pavers, rain gardens, vegetated swales, etc., in parking areas and site driveways, and as part of any improvements to site frontages.
-The project will include extensive planting of shrubs rather than grass sod in parking areas to cool the air and absorb stormwater.
-A total of 380,000 sf of the landscaped area will be seeded with wildflowers rather than using ornamental plants.
-These nature based approaches are strongly supportive of regional environmental policies and are recommended to be used to the greatest extent possible.